boyab9184/SRe/README.md

    docker run -ti -v bbenev-volume:/tool/outputs bbenev-tool
    ```

-   * If do not want to clone the repo, build the image from the repo and then run it.
+   * If you do not want to clone the repo, build the image from the repo and then run it.
 You can use /data/test_file.csv as data file:

    ```
    docker build -t bbenev-tool https://github.com/boyab9184/SwissRe.git#main